- Updates Regarding the Coronavirus Disease (COVID-19)

-The MLC, 2006 governs maritime labor conditions and sets minimum standards for the working and living conditions of seafarers aboard ships as applicable.
+The Maritime Labour Convention, 2006 (MLC, 2006) governs maritime labor conditions and sets minimum standards for seafarers’ working and living conditions aboard ships.

-The RMI ratified MLC, 2006 on 25 September 2007.
-Vessel owners/operators are encouraged to check the ILO’s list of countries that have ratified the convention and to understand in which countries it is enforceable.
+The RMI ratified the MLC, 2006 on 25 September 2007.
+Shipowners / operators are encouraged to review the International Labour Organization’s (ILO’s) database of countries that have ratified and implemented the MLC, 2006 to understand where it is enforceable.

-Since it entered into force on 20 August 2013, the MLC, 2006 has been amended three times: in 2014, 2016, and 2018.
-The 2014 amendments covered financial security requirements for seafarer abandonment and death and long-term disability.
-They have been fully implemented by the RMI Maritime Administrator (the “Administrator”).
-The amendments that have not entered into force yet are provided below:
+Since entering into force on 20 August 2013, the MLC, 2006 has been amended in 2014, 2016, and 2018.
+The RMI Maritime Administrator (the “Administrator”) has fully implemented all amendments that have entered into force.

 Inspection and Certification

-The Administrator has published a series of Marine Notices, Marine Guidelines, Technical Circulars, and forms related to MLC, 2006 as listed below.
-These publications must be utilized to comply with the MI-107, RMI Maritime Act 1990 and MI-108, RMI Maritime Regulations that implement MLC, 2006.
+The Administrator has published a series of Marine Notices, Marine Guidelines, Technical Circulars, and forms related to the MLC, 2006.
+These publications, listed below, must be utilized to comply with the MI-107, RMI Maritime Act 1990 and MI-108, RMI Maritime Regulations that implement MLC, 2006.

-- MN-7-042-1, Medical Care On Board Ship and Ashore: Medical Chest, Recordkeeping and Responsibilities and Training for Medical Care
+- MN 7-042-1, Medical Care Aboard Ship and Ashore: Medicine Chest Requirements, Recordkeeping, Responsibilities, and Training for Medical Care

 - MG 7-45-1, Guidance on Seafarer Employment Agreements